nayyara-airlangga/schwarzchat/README.md

 # SchwarzChat

+## What's this?

-A chat room web app made by using Next and Typescript.
-It's still incomplete.
+SchwarzChat is a chat room web app made using Next and Firebase.
+You can chat, send emojis, and talk with random people who joins.
+It's a free-to-use, free-for-fall chat room.
+This project exists as a task project for the time being.

 ## Features